-Are there group rates available for the conference hotel?
+Are group rates available for the conference hotel?

-Group rates of $99 are available for the Westin LAX.
+Group rates of $125 are available for the Hyatt Regency O’Hare.
 Please visit our Hotel page for full details.

 What about transportation between the airport and the venue?

-The Westin LAX offers a complimentary shuttle from LAX Airport.
-Parking is available at the hotel for a fee.
+The hotel offers a complimentary shuttle from O’Hare Airport.
+Parking is available at the hotel for $15 per day.

 Will there be Internet access at the Hotel?

 The hotel has high-speed wireless Internet available throughout the hotel.
 There will be a special access code for CatalystCon attendees to receive free wifi in the meeting space.
 This access code will be made available upon registration at the conference.
-Wifi is free in the hotel lobby and included in the guest room group rate.
+Wifi is free in the hotel lobby.

 Have a question not addressed in the FAQ?